-At your first appointment with an Occupational Therapist, we will ask you and your child about the specific areas they are finding difficult and the impact this has on daily life.
+At your first appointment with your therapist, we will ask you and your child about the specific areas they are finding difficult and the impact this has on daily life.
 Further information is gained by observing your child completing different sorts of practical everyday activities, as appropriate for their age.
 This may include;

 - Play skills

 - Fine motor skills and the child’s ability to carry out self-care tasks such as dressing and using cutlery and activities such as using a pencil and scissors

 - Gross motor skills and the impact any difficult in this area has on performance in school and participating in leisure activities

 Your first appointment typically will last for about an hour.

 Following the initial assessment and discussions with you, we will form an individual plan focusing on how best to help support your child, which will be in-line with our core offer.
 This could include:

 - A home or school programme to help develop skills